uswitch/nidhogg/README.md

   ]
 }
 ```
+This example will select any nodes in AWS ASGs named "standard" or "special" that have the label
+`node-role.kubernetes.io/node` present, and no nodes with label `node-role.kubernetes.io/master`.
+If the matching nodes
-This example will taint any nodes that have the label `node-role.kubernetes.io/node=""` if they do not have a running and ready pod from the `kiam` daemonset in the `kube-system` namespace.
+do not have a running and ready pod from the `kiam` daemonset in the `kube-system` namespace.
+It will add a taint of
-It will add a taint of `nidhogg.uswitch.com/kube-system.kiam:NoSchedule` until there is a ready kiam pod on the node.
+`nidhogg.uswitch.com/kube-system.kiam:NoSchedule` until there is a ready kiam pod on the node.

 If you want pods to be able to run on the nidhogg tainted nodes you can add a toleration: